mattbradstreet/TitanicProblem/README.md

 # Overview
 This repository contains my solution to the Titanic Machine Learning Kaggle problem, where the goal is to predict whether a passenger survived or not based on various features.

-I implemented a basic Support Vector Machine (SVM) model to tackle this classification task, achieving an accuracy of 77.511%.
+I implemented a basic Linear SVC, Decision Tree, KNearest Neighbour and Random Forest Classification models to tackle this classification task, achieving a peak accuracy of 77.511%.

 # Dependencies
 I used the following Python libraries: